isomorphic-software/smartclient-docs/classes/Tree.md

 For a regular, non-multiLink tree, the `linkData` property is ignored.

-Minimally, the link data should include a node id, parent id and optionally the position of the child within that parent.
-To describe this multi-link tree:
+Minimally, the link data should include a node id, parent id and optionally the position of the child within that parent To describe this multi-link tree:

 ```
    foo